-- Banana Smoothie: Having a smoothie or banana milkshake in pregnancy is a great way to include the fruit in your diet.
-Blend a ripe banana with some strawberries and low-fat milk for a tasty snack.
+Having a smoothie or banana milkshake in pregnancy is a great way to include the fruit in your diet.
+Blend a ripe banana with some strawberries and low-fat milk to make a tasty smoothie.

-- Banana Oatmeal: Add some chopped bananas and nuts like almonds to oatmeal in yoghurt for a healthy breakfast.
-This breakfast is high in fibre, carbohydrates and minerals and will give you an energy boost that will last all day.
+Add some chopped bananas, oatmeal, and nuts like almonds in yoghurt and enjoy.
+It can be enjoyed as breakfast.
+Banana oatmeal is high in fibre, carbohydrates, and minerals and can give you an energy boost.

-- Banana Walnut Muffins: Add mashed bananas and walnut to muffin batter before baking to make banana walnut muffins.
-These make a great snack for any time of the day, especially those between meal cravings.
+Add mashed bananas and walnuts to muffin batter before baking to make banana walnut muffins.
+Banana walnut muffins make for a great snack for any time of the day.

-- Banana Ice Cream: Thaw frozen bananas and blend them with low fat, sugar-free ice cream to make banana flavoured ice cream.
+Thaw frozen bananas and blend them with low-fat, sugar-free ice cream to make banana-flavoured ice cream.
 Enjoy this healthy treat on a hot summer day.

-- Chips: You can have banana chips during pregnancy when you have a craving to munch on something.
-However, banana chips are usually deep fried and salty.
+You can have banana chips during pregnancy when you have a craving to munch on something.
+However, banana chips are usually deep-fried and salty.
 You can make a healthy, oil-free version by using low sodium salt and baking instead of frying.